Dipterocarpus fagineus

 Dipterocarpus fagineus grows as a medium-sized tree up to 45 m tall, with a trunk diameter of up to 1 m.
-Bark is greyish brown.
+The bark is greyish brown.
 The fruits are roundish to ellipsoid, up to 1 cm long.
 The specific epithet fagineus is from the Latin meaning 'like a beech'.
-Habitat is mixed dipterocarp forest on hills.
-D. fagineus is found in Sumatra, Peninsular Malaysia and Borneo.
+Its habitat is mixed dipterocarp forest on hills.
+Dipterocarpus fagineus is native to Sumatra, Peninsular Malaysia and Borneo.